-So let me know how you prefer to serve it at your home!
+So let me know how you prefer to serve this leftover ham and rice at your home!

-IF YOU WANT MORE ASIAN-INSPIRED DISHES, THEN YOU WILL LIKE THESE POSTS!
+IF YOU WANT MORE ASIAN-INSPIRED SIDE DISHES, THEN YOU WILL LIKE THESE POSTS!

 - Ham - it is up to you whether to use leftover, smoked or not, as long as it's cooked ham.